outdreamer/build-a-cure-1/README.md

 		- but they have in common:
 			- using core objects & patterns
-			- using info objects like problems/incentives/sub-systems/efficiencies & concepts like probability/relevance to create prediction functions
+			- using info objects like problems/incentives/sub-systems/efficiencies & definitions & concepts like probability/relevance to create defined structures like prediction functions
 			- applying structure to unstructured information